JoBBurt/IMSC-2024-Computational-and-Statistical-Proteomic-Analysis/README.md

 ## Session 2: Comparative Analysis of Proteomic Data for Biological Insights
 In this session, we will explore [comparative analysis, gene ontology (GO) pathway enrichment, and localization of organellar proteins](https://github.com/JoBBurt/IMSC-2024-Computational-and-Statistical-Proteomic-Analysis/blob/main/Session_2/Comparative%20Analysis%20and%20Gene%20Ontology%20of%20Proteomic%20Data.Rmd) of proteomic data from APOE3 microglia and neuronal cell lysates.

-## Session 3: MSStats Modeling of Cohort vs Cohort
+## Session 3: MSstats Modeling of Cohort vs Cohort

 <img width="908" alt="image" src="https://github.com/user-attachments/assets/475a503b-fb14-4be7-ac70-efdd9d0ca9df">